 03 of 05

-When you think about open faced bagel sandwiches, lox, or smoked salmon, probably comes to mind.
+When you think about open-faced bagel sandwiches, lox, or smoked salmon, probably comes to mind.
 Now take that mental image and keep all of its deliciousness but swap out the smoked salmon for fresh slices of tomato and add everything bagel seeds to help make this open-faced sandwich even more next level.
 The cream cheese is great as-is, but if you're feeling a little bit more adventurous, add some chopped cucumber and fresh mint.
 You could even add some turkey on top for a little bit more protein.
-The possibilities of making are endless here!
+The possibilities are endless here.

 04 of 05